ubernostrum/django-registration/docs/quickstart.rst

 Each bundled registration workflow in django-registration includes a Django URLconf which sets up URL patterns for :ref:`the views in django-registration <views>`.
-The URLconf for the HMAC activation workflow can be found at ``django_registration.backends.hmac.urls``, and so can be included in your project's root URL configuration.
+The URLconf for the two-step activation workflow can be found at ``django_registration.backends.activation.urls``, and so can be included in your project's root URL configuration.
 For example, to place the URLs under the prefix ``/accounts/``, you could add the following to your project's root URLconf:

 .. code-block:: python